William-Moreno/city_explorer_api/README.md

 ## Architecture

-The server is constructed using Node.js
+The server is constructed using Node.js, Express, Postgres, superagent.
+It has been deployed via Heroku.

 ## Change Log